MantasBaksys/mantasbaksys.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a Part III Mathematics student at the Univerisity of Cambridge with research interests in the area of formal mathematics.
+I am currently Part III Mathematics student at the University of Cambridge.
+My research interests lie the broad area of formal mathematics, in which I have already completed sever research internships during my time as an undergraduate.
+In particular, I am interested in automated proof-discovery using both ML and classical approaches and formalisation of mathematics.
+Feel free to reach out if you find these topics interesting and would like to chat!
 {style="text-align: justify;"}